 If you are considering a nursing home stay, remember that New York Medicaid requires nursing home residents to contribute almost all of their monthly income to the cost of their nursing home care.
 The state allows Medicaid recipients in nursing homes to keep only $50 per month for themselves.

-Note about Obamacare: New York has implemented provisions of the Affordable Care Act (ACA) that affect how the state calculates income eligibility for Medicaid.
-One of the goals of the ACA is to simplify Medicaid eligibility determinations and make them the same in every state.
-The new way to calculate Medicaid eligibility involves looking at an applicant’s Median Adjusted Gross Income (MAGI).
-Disabled adults between 21 and 65 who do not yet receive Medicare are eligible to apply for Medicaid using the MAGI standard, which allows more monthly income (up to $1,273/month) and has no resource test.
-However, MAGI Medicaid does not cover nursing homes or other long-term care services.
-If you need those services, you must meet the $809 per month income standard.
+Note about Obamacare: New York implemented provisions of the Affordable Care Act (ACA) that affected how the state calculates income eligibility for Medicaid.
+The way Medicaid eligibility is calculated involves looking at an applicant's Median Adjusted Gross Income (MAGI).
+Disabled adults between 21 and 65 who do not yet receive Medicare are eligible to apply for Medicaid using the MAGI standard, but MAGI Medicaid doesn't cover nursing homes or other long-term care services.

 Some property does not count toward the resource limit.
-For example, you are allowed to have up to $814,000 of equity in your home, and you are also allowed to exempt one vehicle.
+For example, you're allowed to have up to $1,033,000 of equity in your home, and you're also allowed to exempt one vehicle.

 Managed Long-Term Care (MLTC) is a system that provides long-term care services, including nursing home and home health services, for Medicaid recipients through private companies.
 The state of New York uses Medicaid funds to hire managed care companies to provide recipients with long-term care services.
-New York is transitioning more and more Medicaid recipients to managed care programs.
+New York has transitioned many Medicaid recipients to managed care programs.
 In New York City and in many other parts of the state, if you are over 21, have Medicaid and Medicare, and need long-term care services, then you must enroll in a managed long-term care program.